Skip to content

 1. The role of lighting in the room

-2. Surface area and ceiling height
+2. The surface area and ceiling height

-3. The style of decoration of the living room
+3. The living room decoration style

 Industrial